Kids Camps & Programs

 Create meaningful memories for the whole family when attending one of the Garden’s desert exploration programs.
 Kids, parents and grandparents alike will leave with a shared enthusiasm for plants and animals around us!

 There is a lot to do at the Garden with your family!
-You can take on the challenge of a Nature Quest, investigate butterflies at the Exploration Station, or search for plants and animals using our bingo sheets.
+You can investigate butterflies at the Exploration Station, or search for plants and animals using our bingo sheets.
 The Garden can be a gateway to the Sonoran Desert with the help of these few simple and fun activities.

 Desert Detectives Bingo